EJP-ORION/OH-Surveillance-Codex/docs/4-the-data-principle.rst

 diseases in animals and humans in Sweden” as Linked-open-data (foodborne zoonoses chapters).

-In 2019, the Campylobacter chapter of the Swedish annual surveilance report was compiled as a true *One-Health* initiative, with collaboration across sectors established early in the process of compiling and analysing surveillance results.
+In 2019, the Campylobacter chapter of the Swedish annual surveillance report was compiled as a true *One-Health* initiative, with collaboration across sectors established early in the process of compiling and analysing surveillance results.
 As a result, One-Health issues were lifted.
 The resulting chapter was fully annotated using the HSO for structured data, and using `CRAC <https://oh-surveillance-codex.readthedocs.io/en/latest/5-the-reporting-principle.html#consensus-report-annotation-checklist-crac>`_ for narrative information.
 A dataset compiling HSO annotated data for the last 10 years, and CRAC annotated descriptions of the surveillance carried out in all related sectors (animal health, public health and food safety) in 2019 was saved as a CSV file.